The quiet achiever of the Mid West

 No wonder Eurardy is one of the most outstanding wildflower destinations along WA’s Batavia Coast.

-In 2003 the Wildflower Society of Western Australia began to help with surveys on the reserve, which they still help with today.
-On their first survey 481 native plant species were identified, and many were pressed and mounted in a field herbarium that’s now regularly updated.
+In 2003 (before it was a nature reserve) the Wildflower Society of Western Australia began to help with surveys on the property.
+On their very first survey 481 native plant species were identified, and many were pressed and mounted in a field herbarium.
+They were the first to suggest Bush Heritage should consider the property for conversion as a nature reserve and, they're still helping with surveys today.
+That herbarium is now regularly updated and the species count has reached 667.

 Australia has a wide range of native orchids and Eurardy has recorded more than 25 species.